 Plant for Peace Foundation Plant for Peace Foundation becomes a registered charity, registering with the UK charity commission, charity registration number 1148602.

 Royal Patronage from award winning environmentalist HRH Princess Basma bint Ali becomes Patron of Plant for Peace.

 Rowan Atkinson supports Plant for Peace

-Plant for Peace Ltd starts the development of the first Afghanistan value added ingredient.
-Turning pomegranate into a powder form..Feb 2012
+Turning pomegranate into powder Plant for Peace starts the development of the first Afghanistan value added ingredient.

-A generous grant from a Plant for Peace benefactor enabled the assembly of the Implementation Team to write a comprehensive strategy paper for the Afghan initiative.
-The paper is still a work in progress, but the general outline developed in the first four months provides a solid base for the implementation of the strategy in Afghanistan.Oct 2011
+The strategy paper A generous grant from a Plant for Peace benefactor enabled the assembly of the Plant for Peace Implementation team to write a comprehensive strategy paper for the Afghan initiative.

-In the 2010 planting season, we selected 800 farmers to train them and provide them with the materials to establish new pomegranate orchards.
-We planted some 105,000 new trees and followed the farmers for one year to ensure the proper maintenance of the new orchards.
+105,000 pomegranate trees In the 2010 planting season 800 farmers were trained and provided with planting materials to plant pomegranate orchards.
+105,000 new trees were planted and support was given to the farmers for one year to ensure proper maintenance of the trees.

 The short window of time available for planting pomegranate trees and delays in processing project proposals, resulted in 'only' planting 40,000 trees during the 2009 season.
 James Brett financed this exercise mainly from his own resources.